TriggerAu/AlternateResourcePanel/PlugInFiles/ReadMe-KSPAlternateResourcePanel.txt

 Licensed under Creative Commons Attribution-NonCommercial-Sharealike 3.0 Unported License.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 2.4.2.0        -    KSP Version: 0.24.0
+- Fixed issue caused by overzealous commenting syndrome in previous release (Fixes #36)
+- Changed AppLauncher Icon to be more visible (Fixes #35)

 Version 2.4.1.0        -    KSP Version: 0.24.0
 - Fixed issue with AppLauncher button not displaying in MapView (Issue #32)
 - Added option to be able to choose left or right for Last Stage Bars (Issue #30)